-Since the beginning of cryptocurrency, developers have strived to take the next step towards the evolution of this domain.
+Since the beginning of cryptocurrency, developers have strived to take the next step toward the evolution of this domain.
 And as Bitcoin established the first generation of cryptocurrency and Ethereum the second, Cardano is trying its best to lead crypto into the third generation.

 But what is Cardano?

-The “Ethereum Killer” some say.
+The “Ethereum Killer,” some say.
 But countless projects are claiming that.

 However, in Cardano’s case, there are quite a few things that may turn this project into a true competitor for Ethereum.

 Cardano is a proof of stake blockchain platform initiated by Charles Hoskinson and Jeremy Wood under The Cardano Foundation, IOHK, and Emurgo.
 And, of course, on top of this platform resides the ADA cryptocurrency.

 In essence, the project aims to become a smart contracts platform for decentralized applications that can fit the needs of a high-demand global market.